Bale Dalton

 Platform: “Life is too expensive right now, and Congressman Cory Mills is too corrupt to fix it.
 I’m running to lower costs — from health care, to insurance, to groceries — and to give Central Floridians honest, responsive representation again.”

-Why he is running: “After 23 years in the Navy — flying medevac helicopters in Iraq, leading combat missions against ISIS, al-Qaeda, and the Taliban, and later helping lead NASA — I know what real service looks like.
+Why they are running: “After 23 years in the Navy — flying medevac helicopters in Iraq, leading combat missions against ISIS, al-Qaeda, and the Taliban, and later helping lead NASA — I know what real service looks like.
 It’s courage, sacrifice, and putting the mission, and the people, first.
 I’m running for Congress because Central Florida deserves leaders who put people ahead of politics, lower costs, and deliver results — not politicians who are only in it for themselves.”

 Endorsements: